Announcement Type: New Cooperative Agreements.

 IV.4.2 Diversity, Freedom, and Democracy Guidelines

 Pursuant to the Bureau's authorizing legislation, programs must maintain a non-political character and should be balanced and representative of the diversity of American political, social, and cultural life.
 “Diversity” should be interpreted in the broadest sense and encompass differences including, but not limited to ethnicity, race, gender, religion, geographic location, socio-economic status, and disabilities.
 Applicants are strongly encouraged to adhere to the advancement of this principle both in program administration and in program content.
 Please refer to the review criteria under the `Support for Diversity' section for specific suggestions on incorporating diversity into your proposal.
 Public Law 104-319 provides that “in carrying out programs of educational and cultural exchange in countries whose people do not fully enjoy freedom and democracy,” the Bureau “shall take appropriate steps to provide opportunities for participation in such programs to human rights and democracy leaders of such countries.”
-Public Law 106-113 requires that the Start Printed Page 58365governments of the countries described above do not have inappropriate influence in the selection process.
+Public Law 106-113 requires that the governments of the countries described above do not have inappropriate influence in the selection process.
 Proposals should reflect advancement of these goals in their program contents, to the full extent deemed feasible.

 IV.4.3 Program Monitoring and Evaluation